 devicesdk flash

-Flash firmware to Raspberry Pi Pico
+Flash firmware to Raspberry Pi Pico and ESP32

 Note: Flashing is typically one-time per device.
 After initial flashing, updates are delivered over-the-air (OTA).
 Only major firmware upgrades may need a repeat flash, and even those are optional unless you want the new firmware capabilities.